Understanding the UV/Optical Variability of AGNs through Quasi-Periodic Large-scale Magnetic Dynamos: Results

 \subsection{Comparison with \cite{Lyubarskii1997}}

-To conclude this section, we compare our model with the work by \cite{Lyubarskii1997}.
-The primary distinction between the L97 model and ours lies in the treatment of fluctuations: L97 assumes they are spatially uncorrelated, whereas we consider them to be correlated within a dynamo wavelength.
+To conclude this section, we compare our model with the work by \cite{Lyubarskii1997} (hereafter L97).
+The primary distinction between the L97 model and ours lies in the treatment of fluctuations: L97 assumes they are spatially uncorrelated, whereas we consider a physics-based model where the fluctuations are naturally correlated within a dynamo wavelength.
 Specifically, in the L97 model, a stochastic component $\vartheta(t,r)$ is introduced into the viscosity parameter, \beq \alpha=\alpha_0[1+\vartheta(t,r)], \eeq where $\vartheta$ is a random variable with rms value $\vartheta_\text{rms}$, uncorrelated in $r$ but correlated in $t$ with a correlation time $\tau_\vartheta(r)$\footnote{ In our simulations, the temporal correlation is implemented by generating a random number $\texttt{rand}\in[0,1)$ at each grid and each time step, and comparing it with $\texttt{dt}/\tau_\vartheta$, where \texttt{dt} is the current time step.
 If the former is smaller, then the value of $\vartheta$ at location $r$ is updated.
-In the case where \texttt{dt} is a constant, $\vartheta$ at a given $r$ follows the Poisson process.}.
+In the case where \texttt{dt} is a constant, $\vartheta$ at a given $r$ follows a Poisson process.}.

 The L97 model assumes that the value of $\tau_\vartheta$ is comparable to the viscous time $r^2/\nu=\alpha_0^{-1}\epsilon_0^{-2}\Omega_0^{-1}\tilde r^{5/4}$.
 In our analysis, we parameterize it as $\tau_\vartheta(r)=\Clyu\Omega_0^{-1}\tilde r^{p_\text{L97}}$, allowing it to be shorter than the viscous time.
 Furthermore, at each radius, $\vartheta$ is drawn from a uniform probability distribution in the range $[-0.02,0.02]$, yielding $\vartheta_\text{rms}\simeq0.012$.